A Room of Stories, Secrets and Activities for Kids

 One such passageway can be opened from the Aquatarium’s own version of the Castle Library’s bookshelves—although you’ll have to find the entrance for yourself!
 It’s said it can be opened with a loonie, so be sure to keep one handy.
 Our comfortable Castle Library is the perfect place for quiet learning, so take a seat by the fireplace and see what you can discover about the St. Lawrence River, Singer Castle and beyond!

 Our library provides many explorations and activities for kids, with treasure boxes, blocks and many books to explore.
 A wonderful break from the Aquatarium’s expansive exhibits, the Castle Library is a great stop for a more introspective voyage of discovery.
 Computers offer interactive experiences like listening to and identifying native birdcalls, as well as teaching visitors how to make origami using 3-D image technology.
-The Castle Library is fully stocked with engaging activities for kids.
+The Castle Library is fully stocked with engaging activities for kids and adults alike!

 Singer Castle Fast Facts: